BEST EXPERIENCES OF AZORES TRAVEL AND THINGS TO DO IN MADEIRA

 Let Local People from Azores and Madeira Share the Stories of Their Home, Culture & Identity!
 Dive in!

 Interested in the archipelagos of the Azores and Madeira?
-Read on for BCD's big picture on the best cultural experiences to have on these island chains, and then click on the link below to access a collection of in-depth articles, interviews & videos!
+Learn about Azores travel, culture in the area and things to do in Madeira.
+Read on for BCD's big picture on the best cultural experiences of Azores and Madeira and then click on the link below to access a collection of in-depth articles, interviews & videos!

 The Azores are a chain of nine volcanic islands in the North Atlantic with characteristics that call to mind Hawaii, Iceland and Ireland.
 Across the Azores, there is a long history of man living in harmony with the nature--even converting environmental challenges and idiosyncrasies to good use.
 The islands share an Eden-like atmosphere but each one has a distinct personality and cultural traditions.